christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/X-Men Lore/README.md

 ## Attack

 If the server is not properly configured, it can processes XXE inside XML Data.
-So, we can inject a test XXE inside the decoded string above in order to make the server read <code>/etc/passwd</code> local file (and then printed it out).
+So, we can inject a test XXE inside the decoded string above in order to make the server read <code>/etc/passwd</code> local file (and then print it out).

 ![encoding_xxe_inj](https://user-images.githubusercontent.com/66698256/229519232-23bf12f0-e9b3-4532-aaa3-8e6695a77c4e.png)